hazae41/saumon/README.md

 }
 ```

-#### Scoped variables
+#### Scoped variables when calling in-file macros

-All variables MUST be primitive or unscoped
+When calling a macro in-file, variables MUST be primitive or unscoped

 This is because macro definitions and calls are ran isolated from their surrounding code, so they can't access variables defined outside them, but they can still access global variables and imports, so it's not a big deal

-❌
+❌ Calling an in-file macro whose variables are scoped

 ```ts
 const debugging = true